-SECTION 31.
+SECTION 27.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6702 of Title 63, unless there is created a duplication in numbering, reads as follows:

-During and after the declaration of a state of public health emergency, the public health authority shall provide information about and referrals to mental health support personnel to address psychological responses to the public health emergency.
+During and after the declaration of a state of catastrophic health emergency, the public health authority shall provide information about and referrals to mental health support personnel to address psychological responses to the catastrophic health emergency.

-SECTION 32.
+SECTION 28.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6801 of Title 63, unless there is created a duplication in numbering, reads as follows:

-The public health authority and other affected agencies are authorized to promulgate and implement such rules as are reasonable and necessary to implement and effectuate the provisions of this act.
-The public health authority and other affected agencies shall have the power to enforce the provisions of this act through the imposition of fines and penalties, the issuance of orders, and such other remedies as are provided by law, but nothing in this section shall be construed to limit specific enforcement powers enumerated in this act.
+The public health authority and other affected agencies are authorized to promulgate and implement rules as are reasonable and necessary to implement and effectuate the provisions of this act.
+The public health authority and other affected agencies shall have the power to enforce the provisions of this act through the imposition of fines and penalties, the issuance of orders, and any other remedies as are provided by law, but nothing in this section shall be construed to limit specific enforcement powers enumerated in this act.

-SECTION 33.
+SECTION 29.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6802 of Title 63, unless there is created a duplication in numbering, reads as follows:

-A. The Governor may transfer from any fund available to the Governor in the State Treasury such sums as may be necessary during a state of public health emergency.
+A. During a catastrophic health emergency, the Governor may transfer from any fund available to the Governor in the State Treasury sums of money as may be necessary during a state of catastrophic health emergency.